 - Definition: Is the organization that directly employs the people involved in data labor disclosed for each phase of the data pipeline? - Notes: Phases of the data pipeline that involve human labor include activities and tasks performed by people to collect, annotate, clean, or validate data.
-This

-References: The future of crowd work, AI Is a Lot of Work: As the technology becomes ubiquitous, a vast tasker underclass is emerging - and not going anywhere
+This indicator is inclusive of all data that is created by or on behalf of the developer.
+We will award this point if the developer provides the name of the organization that employs data laborers, even if other details about the employment relationship are not disclosed. - References: The future of crowd work, AI Is a Lot of Work: As the technology becomes ubiquitous, a vast tasker underclass is emerging and not going anywhere